Dynamic-Systems-Biology/ReDyMo-CPP/README.md

 - **--cells** <number_of_cells>: Number of independent simulations to be made. number_of_cells is a positive integer.

-- **--dormant** <dormant_flag>: Flag that either activates ('true') or disables ('false') the firing of dormant origins. dormant_value is a Boolean flag.
-It is noteworthy that the dormant origing firing does not work when constitutive origins are used (parameter --constitutive).
+- **--dormant** <dormant_flag>: Flag that, when present activates ('true') the firing of dormant origins and when its absent, disables ('false') it.
+It is noteworthy that the dormant origin firing does not work when constitutive origins are used (parameter --constitutive).

 - **--organism** <'organism_name'>: Name of the parasite species, as saved in the database. 'organism_name' is a string (in space-separated names, use single quotation marks).